emqx/emqx-docs/en_US/security/authn/http.md

 ### `headers`

-Map with arbitrary HTTP headers for external request, optional.
+Map with arbitrary HTTP headers for external requests, optional.

 For `get` requests the default value is
 ```hocon